grafana/loki/docs/design-documents/2020-02-Promtail-Push-API.md

 The
 [logproto.Pusher](https://github.com/grafana/loki/blob/f7ee1c753c76ef63338d53cfba782188a165144d/pkg/logproto/logproto.proto#L8-L10)
 service could be exposed through Promtail.
-This would enable clients stubs to be generated for lanuages that have gRPC support, and, for HTTP1 support, a [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) would be embedded in Promtail itself.
+This would enable clients stubs to be generated for languages that have gRPC support, and, for HTTP1 support, a [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) would be embedded in Promtail itself.